 Jagmeet Singh was interviewed yesterday on CBC Radio.
-Singh was asked about a seminar he attended with the National Sikh Youth Federation in the U.K. in 2016, in which the organizer, Shamsher Singh, discussed the legitimacy of armed struggle by Sikhs in the creation of Khalistan.
+The leader of the federal NDP was asked about a seminar he attended with the National Sikh Youth Federation in the U.K. in 2016.
+The organizer of the National Sikh Youth Federation, Shamsher Singh, was heard discussing the legitimacy of armed struggle by Sikhs in the creation of Khalistan.

-The Khalistan cause has long since fallen on the losing side of history.
-So, it’s okay to question the loyalties of politicians like Singh if they fail to condemn it.
-Yet we fail to question those politicians who support “winning” causes like Israel, Saudi Arabia or Canada’s policies towards its own Aboriginal peoples.
+Murderous and divisive as its legacy has been, the Khalistan cause has long since fallen on the losing side of history.
+The Canadian media is right to question such causes or, as in the case of Singh, its suspected supporters.
+Yet the same also fails repeatedly to question those politicians who support “winning” causes like Israel, Saudi Arabia or Canada’s policies towards its own Aboriginal peoples.